 5. Enhances Digestive Health

 Fiber is absolutely essential for supporting a healthy digestive tract.
-According to one review published by the University of Kentucky, including a few of the highest fiber foods in your diet could potentially help protect against a number of digestive issues, including stomach ulcers, constipation, diverticulitis and hemorrhoids.
+One review published by the University of Kentucky found that including a few of the highest-fiber foods in your diet could potentially help protect against a number of digestive issues, including stomach ulcers, constipation, diverticulitis and hemorrhoids.

 It could also prevent symptoms of gastroesophageal reflux disease (GERD), a condition that causes symptoms like heartburn, belching and nausea.

-Alternatively, try whipping up some side dishes with high in fiber foods to accompany your favorite meals.
+Alternatively, try whipping up some fibrous side dishes to accompany your favorite meals.
 Steamed broccoli, roasted Brussels sprouts or stewed okra are all tasty options that can complement any main dish.

-Although it’s important to include a good array of foods high in fiber in your daily diet, increasing your intake too quickly can cause adverse side effects like bloating, gas and stomach pain.
-Therefore, it’s best to slowly add more foods with high fiber to your diet and be sure to drink plenty of water to prevent negative symptoms.
+Although it’s important to include a good array of heart-healthy, fibrous foods in your daily diet, increasing your intake too quickly can cause adverse side effects like bloating, gas and stomach pain.
+Therefore, it’s best to slowly add more foods containing fiber to your diet, and be sure to drink plenty of water to prevent negative symptoms.

 When it comes to the ketogenic diet, there’s a lot of confusion about fiber.
-Many people wonder: can you eat fiber on the keto diet?
-Can fiber kick you out of ketosis?
-And if not, how much fiber should I eat on a ketogenic diet?
+Many people wonder: Can you eat fiber on the keto diet?

-Fiber is an important part of any diet, but going keto does require a bit more planning to include plenty of high-fiber keto foods in your daily meal plan while still staying within your allotment for carbs.
+Fiber is an important part of any diet, but going keto does require a bit more planning to include plenty of best keto fiber foods in your daily meal plan while still staying within your allotment for carbs.

 - Fiber is an important nutrient that helps move food through the intestines to improve digestive health and protect against disease.

 - What foods are highest in fiber?
-And which fruits and vegetables have the most fiber?
-Among the list of high-fiber foods, nuts, seeds, legumes, berries, pears and avocados are a few ingredients that are especially rich in this essential nutrient.
+Some of the top high-fiber foods include nuts, seeds, legumes, berries, pears and avocados, which are all ingredients that are especially rich in this essential nutrient.

-- Research shows that including a good mix of high-fiber foods for adults could potentially help promote regularity, support weight loss, improve heart health, stabilize blood sugar levels and enhance digestive health.
+- Research shows that including a good mix of high-fiber foods for adults could potentially help promote regularity, support healthy weight maintenance, improve heart health and enhance digestive health.